Housing, Residence Life and Dining Services Residence Hall Staff Overview

 Mail Clerks are hired for Dixon and Golden Bear Village as the mailrooms and package pick-up are not incorporated into the desk functions.
 These individuals work up to 12 hours a week, sorting mail, and working with package distribution.

-The Student Staff Coordinator is an experienced Community Assistant or Desk Receptionist who works with the Building Director in recruiting, interviewing, selecting, training and evaluating the functional areas of assessment, scheduling, timecards, and hall desk operations.
+The Student Staff Coordinator is an experienced Community Assistant or Desk Receptionist who works with the Resident Director in recruiting, interviewing, selecting, training and evaluating the functional areas of assessment, scheduling, timecards, and hall desk operations.